frandreoli/atoms_optical_response/README.md

 ### 2.1.2 - Physical settings
 Here, we describe the settings related to the physical system.
+We recall that all lengths are intended in units of $\lambda\_0$ and all rates/frequencies in units of $\Gamma\_0$.

 - `dipoles_polarization = [1.0 ; 0.0 ; 0.0]`\
 It defines the dipole matrix element $\hat{\mathbf{d}}\_0$ of the quantum emitters.
 This must be a $3$-fold unit vector representing the $x$, $y$ and $z$ coordinates.

 - `gamma_prime = 0.0`\
 It defines the inelastic scattering rate $\Gamma'$, which quantifies the energy losses from the standpoint of the optical linear response.
-It must be a real number expressing the rate in units of $\Gamma\_0$.

 - `inhom_broad_std = 0.0`\